 A vinegar spray is most effective on a warm and dry day during which the temperature is over 65 degrees Fahrenheit.
 Using a spray just prior to rain to watering plants makes it act as a fertilizer instead of a killer.

 Another quality of vinegar for which I all need to be careful is that it has the power to slay down all foliage with whom it comes in contact with.
 This restricts the use of vinegar and enforces you to use it only on desirable areas.

 In short, vinegar is preferable more than any other option because it is non-toxic, cheap, quickly reacting, and easy to use.
 Keeping these things in mind, I certainly researched about the different vinegar recipes.

 New Variations to the Evergreen Grandma’s Formula!

-Using vinegar is truly the most traditional way of killing weeds, as it has been in use for a long time.
+Using vinegar to kill weeds is truly the most traditional way, as it has been in use for a long time.
 However, with the passage of time, a few variations have been introduced to this old vinegar recipe.

 While I was looking on the Internet for a few natural, homemade recipes, I came across different formulas originating from the standard recipe.
 Here are those recipes!